 Preparing to Score Within the 85th Percentile on the Quantitative Sections of the GRE/GMAT Exams

-Doing well on the GRE and/or GMAT exams is an excellent way for an applicant to demonstrate his or her proficiency in key data science areas.
+Doing well on the GRE and/or GMAT exams is an excellent way for an applicant to demonstrate your proficiency in key data science areas.
 Scores in the 85th percentile will do nicely, if you can manage it.

-Advanced preparation is essential to score well on these standardized exams.
-Both students who have taken them and the testing companies advise taking practice tests on sample math problems until they become second nature.
+Since practice makes perfect, advanced preparation is essential to score well on these standardized exams.
+Both students who have taken them and the testing companies themselves recommend taking practice tests on sample math problems until they become second nature.

 The GRE has several sections, and the quantitative one is particularly important, since it evaluates the candidate’s skills in algebra, geometry, data analysis, and arithmetic.
-Candidates who aspire to be a data scientist must pay particular attention to such statistical processes as standard deviations and probabilities.
+You’ll want to pay particular attention to such statistical processes as standard deviations and probabilities.
 Test takers can find sample questions and free practice exams at the official GRE website.

-The General Management Admissions Test (GMAT) evaluates a candidate’s quantitative, writing, and verbal abilities.
+The General Management Admissions Test (GMAT) similarly evaluates your quantitative, writing, and verbal abilities.
 Graduate school admissions departments expect high scores in all of these areas, but data science programs will pay particular attention to the 37 questions that assess problem solving and data efficiency.
-Candidates can take GMAT practice exams through Veritas Prep and The Princeton Review®.
+Candidates can take GMAT practice exams through Veritas Prep and The Princeton Review.

-Bridge Courses – Another option to supplement skills that a candidate may lack is to take part in bridge programs offered by the graduate school itself.
+Bridge Courses – Another option to supplement skills that a you may lack is to take part in bridge programs offered by the graduate school itself.
 Recognizing that many incoming candidates will have a few pieces missing coming in, schools open up their own undergraduate courses on a case-by-case basis to cover some of the most common deficiencies that you might have.
-Two types of bridge programs are available:
+Two types of bridge programs are generally available: